Do not index

 Specifically, I like SaaS products which I build and bring to market by myself without investments of any kind, without a CS degree, and pretty much without a team.

 SaaS is a business model where you typically sell access to a software solution for a monthly fee.

 I’ve been doing this for years, bootstrapping, which means that the products are self-sufficient: I don’t put any money into the ideas I have and I don’t take outside investments as well.
 Simply, I reinvest part of what my products make into the same products to make them better.

-I like this model because it’s very honest: if you provide value customers, they continue to pay monthly to access the software.
+I like this model because it’s very honest: if you provide value to customers, they continue to pay monthly to access the software.
 If not, they go away.
 And, since I reuse money from customers to improve my products, I consider my customers to be my investors.